10 Tips for Positive Behavior in Children and Teens

 Sensory issues can cause your child distress when exposed to too much or too little stimuli.
 Hypersensitivity can cause some children to react to loud sounds by putting their fingers in their ears.
 It may also lead to a behavioral outburst, for instance, when clothes don’t feel right.

-Many other specific behaviors are associated with sensory needs.
+Many other specific behaviors and learning disabilities are associated with sensory needs.
 However, hyper or hypo-sensory responses are sometimes not so apparent to you or your child.
 The best person to advise on sensory needs would be an Occupational Therapist (OT).
 An occupational therapist can help them handle their visual, tactile, balance, motion, and auditory needs.

 Managing these sensory needs positively impacts regulating children’s behavior, attention, and mood.
 Sensory exercises at home or with an OT help children regulate their input so they aren’t so affected by what should be benign information.
+Addressing these sensory issues can aid parents in fostering positive behavior.

 3. Balance Blood Sugar and Insulin Levels